 While the temple was still standing, it was usual for the people of Israel to descend upon the city of Jerusalem, and bring a lamb or goat for each family to be slaughtered.
 The priests would ritually sacrifice the animals and take a bowl of the blood to pour on the altar, before giving the meat back to the family to be cooked on pomegranate branch skewers and enjoyed in the evening.
 Due to the large numbers arriving, there sacrifices were done in three “sittings” so to speak.
 So a lamb per family, as you might imagine from the instructions in Exodus 12.

-But after the fall of the temple in 70 AD, there was a rabbinic dispute about how to proceed on this matter, along with many others.
+But after the fall of the temple in 70 AD, Jewish practice was changed forever – how could they follow the Torah’s commands without a temple?
+There was a rabbinic dispute about how to proceed on this matter of the Passover lamb, along with many other dilemmas.
 Opinion was divided about whether to have each family sacrifice and eat their lamb or goat at home (Rabbi Gamaliel’s proposal), or to avoid the lamb issue altogether, since only priests could carry out such sacrifices in the temple according to Jewish law – for that to happen, they would have to wait for the Messiah to come, and for the rebuilding of a new temple.

 It wasn’t long before those opposing Gamaliel’s home sacrifice suggestion gained control and threatened anyone defying the ban with excommunication.
 A couple of generations after the death and resurrection of Yeshua, the practice of sacrificing animals for Passover stopped altogether.